Official State Animal of New York

 Known as "nature's engineer," the beaver's dam-building activities are also important to natural water flow and erosion control.
 Beavers build dams in order to create a pond in which to build their homes (called beaver lodges).
 The lodges serve as protection against predators (such as coyotes, wolves and bears) and provide easy access to food during winter months.
 Beavers always work at night and are prolific builders, carrying mud and stones with their fore-paws and timber between their teeth.
 The largest known beaver dam (discovered near Three Forks, Montana) was 2,140 feet long, 14 feet high, and 23 feet thick at the base!

-Wildlife rehabilitators find beavers to be gentle, reasoning creatures who enjoy playing practical jokes.
-A native American word for "beaver-like" also means "affable."
 Native Americans called the beaver the "sacred center" of the land because they create rich habitats for other animals (mammals, fish, turtles, frogs, birds and ducks).
 They also used the same word to mean "beaver-like" and "affable."

 An adult beaver may weigh over 40 pounds.
 Beavers mate for life during their third year and both parents care for the kits (usually one to four).
 Kits normally stay with their parents for two years, with the yearlings acting as babysitters for the new litter.